exonum/exonum-doc/src/advanced/serialization.md

 var-length elements, the body of such a slice contains pointers to the elements of the slice, and elements themselves are located further in memory.

+Number of the slice elements is specified in the header of structure containing the slice.

 All slices are var-length datatypes.